-Problem 393: Triangle, Orthocenter, Circumcircles, Congruence, Collinear
+Geometry Problem 393: Triangle, Orthocenter, Circumcircles, Congruence, Collinearity

 The figure shows a triangle ABC with the orthocenter D (point where altitudes intersect).
 Circles 1, 2 (center E), 3 (center F), 4 (center G), and 5 are the circumcircles of triangles ABC, ADB, BDC, ADC, and EFG, respectively.
 Circle 6 is tangent to circles 2, 3, and 4 at points H, M, and N, respectively.
 Prove that: (1) Circles 1,2,3,4,5 are congruent.
 (2) D is the center of circle 5.
 (3) D is the center of circle 6.
 (4) Points H,B,M are collinear, H,A,N are collinear, and M,C,N are collinear.
-(5) Points D,E,H are collinear, D,F,M are collinear, and D,G,N are collinear. .
+(5) Points D,E,H are collinear, D,F,M are collinear, and D,G,N are collinear.

 Triangle, Orthocenter, Circumcircles

-Home | SearchGeometry | Problems | All Problems | 391-400 | Email | Post a comment or solution
+Home | SearchGeometry | Problems | All Problems | 391-400 | Email | View or post a solution